 controllers->Posts->{edit/view/delete}->individual_post_identifier.

-Joel on 7/17/08
+anonymous user on 7/17/08

 @Joel I originally wrote this script for CakePHP 1.1 so that would explain the absence of Configure::listObjects().
 I’ve updated the function on the page to reflect the addition of Configure::listObjects().

-Mark Story on 7/17/08
+mark story on 7/17/08

 @Joel and/or mark story I’m confused about “Just add an additional layer to the ACO tree”